rfcs/crypto-conditions/src/spec/crypto-conditions.md

 # Introduction

-Crypto-conditions is a scheme for composing signature-like structures from one or more existing signature scheme or hash digest primitives.
+Crypto-conditions is a scheme for composing signature-like structures from one or more existing signature schemes or hash digest primitives.
 It defines a mechanism for these existing primitives to be combined and grouped to create complex signature arrangements but still maintain the useful properties of a simple signature, most notably, that a deterministic algorithm exists to verify the signature against a message given a public key.

 Using crypto-conditions, existing primitives such as RSA and ED25519 signature schemes and SHA256 digest algorithms can be used as logic gates to construct complex boolean circuits which can then be used as a compound signature.
 The validation function for these compound signatures takes as input the fingerprint of the circuit, called the condition, the circuit definition and minimum required logic gates with their inputs, called the fulfillment, and a message.